 Thomas M. Nichols, PhD

-Professor of National Security Affairs, Naval War College and Adjunct Professor, Air Force Institute of Technology
+Professor of National Security Affairs, Naval War College and Adjunct Professor, Air Force School of Strategic Force Studies

 Thomas M. Nichols is professor of national security affairs at the United States Naval War College, where he was previously a Secretary of the Navy Fellow, the Forrest Sherman Chair of Public Diplomacy, and a chairman of the Strategy Department, for which he was awarded the Navy's Civilian Meritorious Service Medal.
 He is also a senior associate of the Carnegie Council on Ethics and International Affairs in New York City and a fellow of the International History Institute at Boston University.